 - It engages in professional learning in a way that combines ICT with other learning areas;

 - It helps to create content that can be used across Australia and shared with the rest of the world.

-The major difference of VRTY platform is its easy-to-use functionality.
-Everyone can create VR contents following three easy steps: planning a story, adding interactive markers and then sharing with the online community.
+The major difference between the VRTY platform is its easy-to-use functionality.
+Everyone can create VR content following three easy steps: planning a story, adding interactive markers and then sharing with the online community.

 VRTY story planning builder helps the creator to map their VR experience end-to-end.
 This is very important as VR experiences are not created in the way that a traditional video or photo image would be.
 Rather, interactive markers are added to give the audiences an interactive, immersive experience.
 Markers can reveal information, images, videos, and sound, or transport audiences into a different scene.
 Creators can share their VR experience with anyone through a simple URL link, cutting out the need to mess around with YouTube.
 All the VRTY VR stories can work in your phone’s internet browser and can be shared via email, SMS, Facebook, WhatsApp or embedded on a website.
 Besides these easy steps, VRTY also provides analytics data for VR content in order to help creators find out information about their audiences.
 Use it to track interested viewers, set up multiple choice quizzes, or simply find out what viewers liked the most.